ckeditor/ckeditor5/docs/features/feature-digest.md

 				by clicking a button on the left-hand side of the editor, providing tools for the active block of content.
-Additionally, the Multiline Toolbar option allows for the expansion of the standard toolbar over multiple lines, to display more tools simultaneously.
+Additionally, the Multiline Toolbar option allows for the expansion of the standard toolbar over multiple lines to display more tools simultaneously.
 			</td>
 		</tr>
 		<tr id="balloon-toolbar" class="background-blue subfeature">